varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

        ##  ------> for this searching technique the array on which we perform searching is should be sorted .

 https://www.geeksforgeeks.org/jump-search/   (for further explanation you can also refer this link )

+@ DAY 4 :
+PRIME USING SEIVE METHOD :

+        It takes an Array of Size N and removes all the multiples of 2,3 ans so on .. and then finallay printing the other elements             which are not visited .
+This method is used to REDUCE the time taken by normal Primes program .

+https://www.geeksforgeeks.org/sieve-of-eratosthenes/  (for further explanation you can also refer this link )

+@ DAY 5 :
+ yet to do..